 The well design principles for an underground storage in depleted oil and gas fields or aquifers are similar to those described above for salt caverns.
-As such, the production casing shall be set and cemented within the reservoir formation in order not to compromise the integrity and ensure suitable fluid containment.
-However, it should be noted that the integrity of the wells is even more critical in the context underground gas storage operations (potential vicinity of living areas, risk of contamination in overlying aquifers used for water consumption, etc.) than in the case of oil & gas production wells.
+As such, the production casing shall be set and cemented immediately above the reservoir formation.
+It should be noted that the integrity of the wells is even more critical in the context underground gas storage operations (potential vicinity of living areas, risk of contamination in overlying aquifers used for water consumption, etc.) than in the case of oil & gas production wells.
 As a result, ensuring adequate cementation of all the casing strings is of paramount importance.